Kyona776/snapp-darknet/README.md

 # SNAPP DogNet
-SNAPP Utilizing the YOLO V3 Model to Detect Objects
+SNAPP Utilizing the YOLO V3 Model to Detect Objects Work in Progress / Proof of Concept
+Not Productization Ready

 ## Description
 The SNAPP has the premise of feeding in images where the it